 By DIANE BECK, President of the Missoula Organization of REALTORS

 Like this blog by MOR President, Diane Beck?
-Read her other posts on: Protecting your greatest investment or Putting down roots in Missoula.
+Chances are you’ll also like her blogs on: Protecting your greatest investment or Putting down roots in Missoula.
 Or check out our entire Housing section for the 411 on renting, buying, and neighborhoods.
 You’ll also want to check out our Real Estate Agent Listings page.

 Diane Beck has been selling real estate in Missoula for over 20 years.
 Her knowledge, experience and commitment to the community has placed her in the forefront of the real estate market.
 Diane is serving the Missoula Organization of REALTORS® as their 2011 President and she continues to strive for the best interests of their members, community and her clients.